 Bill 33-20, Solid Waste (Trash) - Food Service Products Packaging Materials - Requirements, sponsored by Lead Sponsor Council President at the request of the County Executive, was introduced on July 21.
-A public hearing was held on September 15 at which two speakers testified on the bill.
+A public hearing was held on September 15 at which two speakers testified on the bill and a Transportation and Environment Committee worksession was held on October 12.